 Research shows that Internet is rewiring our brains

-has been upgraded.
+The generation gap has been upgraded.
 In a world brimming with ever-advancing technology, the generations are now separated by a "brain gap" between young "digital natives" and older "digital immigrants," according to Dr. Gary Small, director of UCLA's Memory and Aging Research Center at the Semel Institute for Neuroscience and Human Behavior, and UCLA's Parlow-Solomon Chair on Aging.

 "We know that technology is changing our lives.
 It's also changing our brains," Small said during a recent Open Mind lecture for the Friends of the Semel Institute, a group that supports the institute's work in researching and developing treatment for illnesses of the mind and brain.
 Small's talk centered around his recently published book, "iBrain: Surviving the Technological Alteration of the Modern Mind."